 Part 1 of our Accounting in Challenging Times blog series.

 The way Accounting has always been done is not sustainable—especially in our current environment.
-Manual processes tend to be chaotic and time-consuming, and with so many F&A organizations now working remotely, the challenges are even greater.
+Manual processes tend to be chaotic and time-consuming, and with so many F&A organizations still working remotely, the challenges are even greater.

 There are new regulations, new assumptions about the business impacts, and other new considerations for Accounting.
-Many close processes were always resource intensive, involving a myriad of people, technology, processes, and controls.
+Many close processes were always resource-intensive, involving a myriad of people, technology, processes, and controls.